Courses Available Online, Virtually and Classroom

 Reasonable adjustments

-If you had already applied for “reasonable adjustments” for things such as disability, learning difficulty etc. check that these agreed adjustments are in place when you arrive at the exam venue.
+If you have already applied for “reasonable adjustments” for things such as disability, learning difficulty etc. check that these agreed adjustments are in place when you arrive at the exam venue.

 Prepare yourself for the exam